Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-Finite system size is modeled by spatial periodicity, $u(x,t)=u(x+L,t)$, for a given period $L$.
-The parameter $\mu>0$, in combination with the amplitude of the (complex) wave $u(x,t)$, dictates the relative strength of the nonlinearity.
-Note that the squared norm $\| u \|^2=\int_0^L |u(x,t)|^2 \,dx$ of any DQNLS wave is a conserved quantity.
-Therefore, due to the scaling symmetry of Eq.~\eqref{eq:qNLSE} and the presence of the nonlinearity strength $\mu$ in it, we are free to set $\|u\|=1$ without loss of generality.
+with finite system size modelled by spatial periodicity, $u(x,t)=u(x+L,t)$, with period $L$.
+Finite systems subject to other boundary conditions, e.g. Dirichlet or Neumann, are interesting, and the range of applicability of the wave-kinetic theory could be different.
+This is the subject of future investigation.
+The parameter $\mu>0$ dictates the relative strength of the nonlinearity.
+Note that the squared norm $\| u \|^2=\int_0^L |u(x,t)|^2 \,dx$ is a conserved quantity, and due to scaling symmetries of Eq.~\eqref{eq:qNLSE}, we are free to set $\|u\|=L^{\fracm12}$ without loss of generality.

 Due to the nature of the nonlinearity in Eq.~\eqref{eq:qNLSE}, the dynamics of DQNLS waves are dominated by six-wave interactions.
-Therefore, despite its simplicity, the considered model has direct relevance to physical systems dominated by six-wave interactions: for example Kelvin waves in superfluid turbulence~\cite{KS2004}, and small fluctuations around both the zero electric field and solitons in one-dimensional nonlinear optics~\cite{LBNR2012}.
+Therefore, despite its simplicity, the considered model has direct relevance to physical systems dominated by six-wave interactions: for example Kelvin waves in superfluid turbulence~\cite{KS2004}, and small fluctuations around both the zero electric field and stable pulses in one-dimensional nonlinear optics~\cite{LBNR2012}; see \footnote{The leading-order terms in the small-amplitude expansion of the governing equations in both Refs.~\cite{KS2004} and~\cite{LBNR2012} yield the dispersion relation $\omega=k^2$ in an appropriate scale range.
+For this relation, it is known that no resonant interactions among groups of four waves exist in one spatial dimension.
+Therefore, the cubic terms, which are the first nonlinear correction in the governing equation, can be eliminated using a canonical transformation~\cite{ZLF1992}.
+The next-order, quintic terms, together with the corresponding resonant interactions among groups of six waves, thus dominate the dynamics.
+Resonant interactions among groups of eight waves stem from yet higher-order terms and can thus be neglected.}.

-The WKE corresponding to Eq.~\eqref{eq:qNLSE} describes the time evolution of the \emph{wave action}, $n_k(t)=\left\langle \left\vert a_k(t)\right\vert^2\right\rangle$, where $a_k(t)$ is the (complex) amplitude of the wave with wavenumber $k$, and the angle brackets represent averaging over ensembles of initial waves.
-Due to this system's finite size, each wavenumber $k$ in the original system is an integer multiple of $\Delta k = 2\pi/L$, and the wave amplitudes are defined via the plane-wave expansion
+The WKE corresponding to Eq.~\eqref{eq:qNLSE} describes the time evolution of the \emph{wave action}, $n_k(t)=\langle \left\vert a_k(t)\right\vert^2\rangle$, where $a_k(t)$ is the (complex) amplitude of the wave with wavenumber $k$, and the angle brackets represent averaging over ensembles of initial waves.
+Due to this system's finite size, each wavenumber $k$ is an integer multiple of $\Delta k = 2\pi/L$, and the wave amplitudes are defined via the plane-wave expansion

 where $\omega_k=k^2$ is the linear dispersion relation for Eq.~\eqref{eq:qNLSE}.
-The factor $1/L$ in Eq.~\eqref{eq:Fourier_def} is used with an eye on the large $L$ limit, required by the WKE description.
+The factor $L^{-\fracm 12}$ in Eq.~\eqref{eq:Fourier_def} is used with an eye on the large $L$ limit, required for the WKE description.